turingschool/mod-0-curriculum/shared/fe/classes.md

 <a href="https://github.com/turingschool/m0_fe_classes" target="_blank">Follow the directions in the README of this repository</a>.
 Each student should submit their own repository to the submission form.

+_Remember that it's ok to not know everything, or solve everything perfectly.
+Give it your best effort, but if you get stuck on something, it's ok to document in the file: what you tried, where you were stuck, and submit it like that._
 <br>
 <br>